tj/n/docs/changing-node-location.md

 - uninstall from the old directory and reinstall to the new directory
 - put the `bin` directory that `n` uses early in the `PATH` environment variable, so the `n` installed node is found first

 The simplest setup to understand is the first one.
 Just have one version of `node` installed.

-Let's walk-through the process of switching over using Homebrew as an example.
+Let's walk-through the process of switching over from using Homebrew as an example.
 Let's start off with Node.js installed, `npm` updated, and an example global npm package.

 ```console
 % brew install node